projectara/greybus-spec/source/device_class.rst

 Greybus Battery Current Operation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The Greybus battery Current operation allows the AP to determine the current current of the battery.
+The Greybus battery Current operation allows the AP Module to determine the current current of the battery.

 Greybus Battery Current Request